 Under the above-mentioned property law in India, you will find that whenever we decide to divide property;

 it is either on mutual negotiation on how it shall be done,

 or there is a dispute which you need to take to the court.

-Next, the court considers the claims and their rights on the property.
-So, as to pass an order giving each shareholder the deserving portion, as per the partition act, India.
+Next, the court considers the claims and their rights on the property so as to pass an order giving each shareholder the deserving portion, as per The Partition Act , India.

 Property Distribution Law in India

 The Property Partition Law for a joint family in India states that an ancestral property can be divided on the basis of making a family partition agreement.
 This is subject to the personal laws of inheritance where Hindus, Muslims, and Christians have different standings under family property division.
 The people who have a share in the ancestral property, are a direct lineal descendant of a common ancestor, up to three degrees next to the common male ancestor.

-The jointly owned ancestral property can be divided following the property division law in India or you can reach a conclusion of dividing property through negotiation.
+The jointly owned ancestral property can be divided following the Property Division Law in India or you can reach a conclusion of dividing property through negotiation.
 People who have a portion in the ancestral property are called coparceners.
 In other words, they are co-owners of the property.

 A coparcenary includes the eldest member of a family and three generations, where a member of the coparcenary can later sell their portion to a third party.
 Also, a coparcener can file a suit asking partition action of the coparcenary property, by filing a deed of partition between co-owners, but not a member.

 Today, even a daughter, as a coparcener, can demand the partition of a house or business or any property that belonged to her father.
-Property Law of Partition in India also states that an ancestral property division happens either by family settlement deed or by filing a suit of partition in the Court.
+Property Law of Partition in India also states that an ancestral property division happens either by family settlement deed or by filing a suit of partition in the court.

 Top Read: Women Share in Ancestral Property